 - Scheduled bodies, which are local authorities and similar bodies whose staff are automatically entitled to be members of the Fund; and - Admitted bodies, which participate in the Fund under the terms of an admission agreement between the Fund and the relevant employer.
-Admitted bodies include: charitable organisations and similar not-for-profit bodies, or private contractors undertaking a local authority function following outsourcing to the private sector.
+Admitted bodies include charitable organisations and similar not-for-profit bodies, or private contractors undertaking a local authority function following outsourcing to the private sector.

-There are 256 contributing employer organisations in the Fund including the County Council and just over 79,500 members as detailed below (information reported based on March processed data):
+There are 268 contributing employer organisations in the Fund including the County Council and just under 82,500 members as detailed below: